ddbruce/websci-group-2/README.md

 ### Prerequisites

-Make sure you have git and node.js installed.
+Make sure you have git, node.js, and MongoDB installed.

 ### Clone `Menuoso`